EagleDog/gql_tools/readme.txt

-readme.txt gql_tools
+__gql_tools__
+minimal graphql examples

+1.
   Save your api_key
   in the /box folder.

+2.
   Go into query.py and
   make the following line
   point to your gql file:

-query1 = open("gql/ducks_status.graphql", "r").read()
+  query1 = open("gql/status.graphql", "r").read()

+3.
+  Run 'py query.py' from command line.
+  Output appears in 'output.json'.